Eastern Philosophy and Wellbeing

 "Enemies such as greed, hate, anger, fear, anxiety etc do not have hands and feet and other limbs.
 They are neither brave nor are they wise.
 How is it they enslave me?"
 Santideva, The Way of a Sage.

-We are thrilled to be offering a series of eastern philosophy discussions presented by Sonam Thakchoe.
+We are thrilled to be offering eastern philosophy discussions presented by Sonam Thakchoe.
 You will explore how mindfulness exercises may bring about meaningful living, and how you can turn around some of life's most powerful challenges.

-Each month Sonam will present a question or a quote related to a specific theme, for participants to discuss and explore:
+Sonam will present a question or a quote related to a specific theme, for participants to discuss and explore. such as:

-Book via the ticketing system below so that we know you are coming.
+BOOKINGS RECOMMENDED: You can book via the ticketing system below so that we know you are coming, or just turn up on the night.

 ABOUT THE FACILITATOR